-1 Testing for continuity of protective conductors, including main and supplementary equipotential bonding (612.2.1)
+1 Testing for continuity of protective conductors, including main and supplementary protective bonding (Regulation 612.2.1)

-The object of the test is to ensure that the circuit protective conductor (CPC) is correctly connected, is electrically sound and has a total resistance which is low enough to permit the overcurrent protective device to operate within the disconnection time requirements of IEE Regulation 411.4.6, should an earth fault occur.
-Every protective conductor must be separately tested from
+The object of the test is to ensure that the circuit protective conductor (CPC) is correctly connected, is electrically sound and has a total resistance which is low enough to permit the over-current protective device to operate within the disconnection time requirements of IET Regulation 411.4.6, should an earth fault occur.
+Every protective conductor must be separately tested from the consumer's main protective earthing terminal to verify that it is electrically sound and correctly connected, including the main protective bonding and supplementary protective bonding conductors, as shown in Figs. 4.31 and 3.79.
+The IET Regulations describe the need to consider additional protection by supplementary protective bonding in situations where there is a high risk of electric shock such as kitchens and bathrooms (IET Regulation 415.2).